-Very Low Q: High A: High C: High High Q: High A: High C: High
+None Q: High A: High C: High Very Low Q: High A: High C: High

-This biotope is characterized by the hard rock substratum to which the characterizing coralline turf and associated species such as red and green algae, barnacles limpets and anemones can firmly attach.
+This biotope is characterized by the hard rock substratum to which the characterizing coralline turf and associated species such as red, brown and green algae, barnacles, limpets, and anemones can firmly attach.
 A change to a sedimentary substratum would significantly alter the character of the biotope and would lead to the development of a biological assemblage more typical of the changed conditions.
 A change to an artificial substratum could also impact the development of this biotope as species may have settlement preferences for particular surface textures.
 Artificial hard substratum may also differ in other characteristics from natural hard substratum, so that replacement of natural surfaces with artificial may lead to changes in the biotope through changes in species composition, richness and diversity (Green et al., 2012; Firth et al., 2014) or the presence of non-native species (Bulleri & Airoldi, 2005).
 Corallina officinalis shows optimal settlement on finely rough artificial substrata (0.5 - 1 mm surface particle diameter).
 Although spores will settle and develop as crustose bases on smooth surfaces, fronds were only initiated on rough surfaces.
-Corallina officinalis settled on artificial substrata within one week in the field in summer months in New England (Harlin & Lindbergh 1977).
-However, in the laboratory fronds can grow from bases attached to smooth surfaces (Wiedeman pers comm.
-Previous MarLIN review) Similarly, tests with stone panels fixed to the sublittoral, mid-tide and high-tide levels of varying roughness found that Ulva species settle preferentially on smother, fine-grained substratum (chalk, mottled sandstone) and Porphyra purpurea on rougher, granulated substratum (limestone, granite, basaltic larvae) (Luther, 1976).
+Coralling officinalis settled on artificial substrata within one week in the field in summer months in New England (Harlin & Lindbergh 1977).
+However, in the laboratory fronds can grow from bases attached to smooth surfaces (Wiedeman pers comm.).
+Similarly, tests with stone panels fixed to the sublittoral, mid-tide and high-tide levels of varying roughness found that Ulva species settle preferentially on smother, fine-grained substratum (chalk, mottled sandstone) and Porphyra purpurea on rougher, granulated substratum (limestone, granite, basaltic larvae) (Luther, 1976).
+Moss et al. (1973) surveyed shores in the north east of England and recorded the substrata types where Himanthalia elongata occurred.
+Populations occurred on a variety of substrata including quartz dolorite, coal measure sandstone, limestone and millstone grit.
+Horizontal ledges of magnesian limestone were not colonized as it was too friable and easily eroded to allow firm attachment.
+Himanthalia elongata was absent from outcrops that were frequently silted where silts were mobile but it could colonize mats of sediment trapping red algae particularly Rhodochorton spp.
+(Moss et al., 1973).

 Changes in substratum type can also lead to indirect effects.
 For example, Shanks & Wright (1986) observed that limpet mortalities were much higher at sites where the supply of loose cobbles and pebbles were greater, leading to increased abrasion through wave action 'throwing' rocks onto surfaces.
-Littorinids are found on a variety of shores, including sedimentary so a change in type may not significantly affect this species and some of the invertebrate species such as nematodes, amphipods and oligochaetes and polychaetes associated with sediments trapped in the Corallina turf are also found in sedimentary habitats

-Sensitivity assessment.
-A change to a soft sedimentary habitat would remove the habitat for this biotope, resistance is assessed as 'None' and resilience as 'Very Low' as the change is considered to be permanent.
-Sensitivity is therefore assessed as 'High'.
+Littorinids are found on a variety of shores, including sedimentary so a change in type may not significantly affect this species and some of the invertebrate species such as nematodes, amphipods and oligochaetes and polychaetes associated with sediments trapped in the Corallina turf are also found in sedimentary habitats biotope, resistance is assessed as 'None' and resilience as 'Very low' as the change is considered to be permanent.
+Sensitivity is, therefore, assessed as 'High'.